 Required items for an Orthodox wedding service

-Lastly, you want to make sure you meet all the requirements for items you’ll need for the wedding service itself.
+Lastly, you want to make sure you have everything you’ll need for the wedding service itself.
 Here is a general list of items, though this might vary by jurisdiction or parish.
 Check with your priest for a more comprehensive list.

 - The rings